isogeny-primes/isogeny-primes/README.md

 You can head over to the [L-functions and Modular Forms Database](https://lmfdb.org/), there you'll find loads of resources, data, and proper cool images.

-    ####  Copyright (C) 2021 Barinder Singh Banwait
+    ####  Copyright (C) 2021 Barinder Singh Banwait and Maarten Derickx

-    Quadratic Isogeny Primes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+    Isogeny Primes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.